Sign up FAQs

 - Activities will start from 9am Monday 31st May

-To give you a flavour of what you can expect, here is what the runners got up to in 2017
+To give you a flavour of what you can expect, here is our 7 Day Adventure page.

 Many of our participants want to make the most of their time in Uganda by extending their trip.
-Check out our Extensions Brochure* for ideas on how to turn your week of adventure into a trip of a lifetime with Gorilla Trekking, Safari or White Water Rafting!
+Check out our Extensions page for ideas on how to turn your week of adventure into a trip of a lifetime with Gorilla Trekking, Safari or White Water Rafting!